welcome!

 Since my first hospital birth experience, I have had five positive birth experiences out of hospital, mainly because I knew what to expect and did the preparation.

-I am blessed and honored to serve as a birth worker in this season of life.
+I am blessed and honored to serve as a birth worker in this season of life and look forward to being a midwife in the future.